-- enable_delta (bool, optional, default false) Specifies whether or not this aggregator should generate cbuf deltas. - alert_rows (uint, optional, default 15) Specifies the size of the rolling average windows to compare.
-The window cannot be more than one third of the entire circular buffer. - alert_cols (JSON string, optional) An array of JSON objects consisting of a 'col' number and a 'deviation' alert threshold.
+- enable\delta (bool, optional, default false) Specifies whether or not this aggregator should generate cbuf deltas. - anomaly\config(string) (see sandbox\anomaly\module) A list of anomaly detection specifications.
 If not specified no anomaly detection/alerting will be performed.

 [TelemetryServerMetricsAggregator]